msoukharev/Tiles/README.md

 Reload your hammerspoon config and you're ready to go 😎

+## Dev workflow

+For dev workflow, it is recommended that you symlink `Tiles.spoon` to `${HOME}/.hammerspoon/Spoons/Tiles.spoon` and import it in your `init.lua` file.
+Branch out, make changes to the the source code while reloading Hammerspoon.
+Push and open a PR.

 ## How to Use

 Hold `ctrl opt cmd`, press `{key}` then choose the window position. *N* last focused windows will be resized and moved depending on the selected option.